Art-A-Hack/art-a-hack.github.io/summer-2014/buddhism-meditation-and-mind/index.markdown

 	<div class="team">Eva Lee, various programmers, Ellen Pearlman</div>
 </div>

-Eva Lee applied with the proposal of creating an installation work based on brain data.
-This would involve visualizing the data of neuroscientist Dr. Jose Raul Muradas, who has provided key values from electroencephalographic (EEG) studies on participants' sense of self and non-self in meditation.
+Eva Lee applied to Art-A-Hack proposing to create an installation work visualizing electroencephalographic (EEG) brain data culled from neuroscientist Dr. Jose Raul Muradas' research on prayers for self compared to prayers for others.

-The data reflected certain similarities and important differences when participants were mediting on the self, or on other people.
-The idea would be to use programmatic means to visualize and explore the data as an investigation into human identity and consciousness.
+The data displayed numeric similarities and differences that occurred when subject participants meditated on self versus meditating on others.
+Different programming languages were investigated as a means to visualize data to represent aspects of human identity and consciousness.

-During the process, different programmers cycled in and out, and as a result the outcomes were more in the form of animated sketches, sonic and visual.
+During the process Ellen Pearlman worked with Eva as different programmers lent their expertise on various methods of representation.
+The results were process-oriented prototypes that included sonic and animated sketches.

 <h3>Technical Challenges</h3>

-In one sketch, a composer used the data as discrete objects or forces taking columns of frequencies.
-There were 100 sets of numbers with short MP3s for each tone, and the volume was determined by the EEG set of data.

-In another, Maya 3D was used a particle generator.
+In one presentation, the data translated brain frequencies into tones resulting in 100 short MP3s combined with spectrum visualizations.
+In another presentation the data sets were displayed as interacting particles built in Maya 3D.